 We know what it takes to move your life abroad.
 Our benefits are tailored to the challenges that international students face.

-These include how-to guides such as how to transfer your savings overseas without incurring fees, as well as as well as the opportunity to become a study abroad ambassador and join Prodigy Academy where you’ll receive exclusive professional development rewards.
+These include how-to guides such as how to transfer your savings overseas without incurring fees, as well as the opportunity to become a study abroad mentor and join the Prodigy Finance Community.